Skip to main content

 Area Agencies on Aging in Connecticut: 2026 Senior Help Guide

 Bottom line: Connecticut has five Area Agencies on Aging.
-They are often the best first call for seniors, adults with disabilities, and family caregivers who need help with care at home, meals, Medicare questions, respite, rides, benefits, or local services.
-Call 1-800-994-9422 if you are not sure which office serves your town.
+They are a strong first call for older adults, adults with disabilities, family caregivers, and helpers who need meals, Medicare counseling, caregiver support, rides, home care screening, benefits help, or a local senior center.
+If you are not sure which office serves your town, call 1-800-994-9422.

 Urgent help first